Underage Marijuana Use Awareness Campaign

 The MTF survey is given annually to students in eighth, 10th, and 12th grades who self-report their substance use behaviors over various time periods, such as past 30 days, past 12 months, and lifetime.
 The survey also documents students’ perception of harm, disapproval of use, and perceived availability of drugs and has been doing so since 1975.

-The 2023 levels remain substantial, with the percentage of youth using marijuana in the last year at 29% in 12th grade, 18% in 10th grade, and 8% in 8th grade.
+In 2024, marijuana use declined in all three grades for lifetime, past 12-month, and past 30-day use.
+The 12th grade decline in past 12-month use was statistically significant.
+Despite these declines, the 2024 levels remain substantial, with the percentage of students using marijuana in the last 12 months at 26% in 12th grade, 16% in 10th grade, and 7% in 8th grade.

 The prevalence of using marijuana daily for a month or more during one’s lifetime is reported for 12th graders only.
-That prevalence was at 21% when first measured in 1982, declined sharply to just 8% by 1992, and rose back to 19% by 1997, followed by a long gradual decline to 12% by 2018, before leveling.
-It stood at 12% in 2023.
+That prevalence was at 21% when first measured in 1982, declined sharply to just 8% by 1992, and rose back to 19% by 1997.
+This was then followed by a long gradual decline to 12% by 2018 before leveling.
+It stood at 13% in 2024.

-Medical Marijuana (Cannabis) Since 2017 the survey has included the question “Have you ever used ‘medical marijuana;’ that is, marijuana you used because a doctor told you to use it?”
-Prevalence has hovered between 1% and 4% in all years in all grades.
+Medical Marijuana (Cannabis) Since 2017, the survey has included the question “Have you ever used ‘medical marijuana;’ that is, marijuana you used because a doctor told you to use it?”
+Prevalence has hovered between 1% and 4% in all years in all three grades and has not systematically trended.

 National Institute on Drug Abuse (NIDA): NIDA is a component of the National Institutes of Health, U.S. Department of Health and Human Services.
 NIDA supports most of the world’s research on the health aspects of drug use and addiction.
 The Institute carries out a large variety of programs to inform policy, improve practice, and advance addiction science.
 For more information about NIDA and its programs, visit https://www.nida.nih.gov/.